ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 One role of Ember would be to provide goods.
 For this, it would be ideal for Ember to control as much of the supply chain as possible.
 That would allow efficient provision of the goods such as to reduce cost and ensure quality.
 That control of the supply chain would, in an ideal scenario, extend to all stages of the process, from production of the raw materials to component production to assembly to distribution, as well as shipping at all stages of the process.
 If Ember both controlled production of raw materials in a region and was the dominant institution working to ensure that those resources are used responsibly, it would of course be important to take the interest Ember has in using the resources sustainably into consideration.

-Ember is a multifaceted project to develop a scalable environment for building an effective society.

-The aim of the Ember project

-Create a system to enable efficacy, efficiency, and justice of society.

-The Ember Project would create a global power structure that would work to create an efficient opt-in society.

-Introduction: Ethics and Ember

-In the emerging hacker culture of the early 1960s, Ted Nelson, a graduate student at Harvard, began work on a computerized information management system that would later become known as “Project Xanadu”.
-The project promised amazing abilities.
-It was designed to provide definitive copies of documents that would be preserved in perpetuity, which could be referenced in other documents by quotations or references, so that the original source document of a passage could always easily be found.
-This aimed to provide an indefinitely scalable computerized collective memory for the preservation of humanity’s history and knowledge.
-This monumental project, despite significant corporate backing, was not a success.
-(Wolf, Gary.
-“The Curse of Xanadu”. (link) (IA)) I’d like to look at why it failed — but we’ll get back to that later.

 There are a large number of works of great cultural importance.
 They have touched on a number of meaningful subjects, but several subjects have stood out particularly for me: ethics, rights, prejudice and bigotry, and theology.
 These are elements of society that play important roles, influencing the ways people live and experience their daily lives.